LiveGameDesign/LiveGameDesign.github.io/_posts/2019-01-02-Live-Game-Design-Symposium.md

 categories: project update
 ---
 **Invitation.**
-We cordially invite you to the afternoon Symposium on Live Game Design, which will be held at the Volkshotel in Amsterdam on Wednesday February 27th.
+We cordially invite you to the afternoon Symposium on Live Game Design, which will be held at the [Volkshotel](https://www.volkshotel.nl/en/) in Amsterdam on Wednesday February 27th.
-[Game businesses, students, lecturers and researchers](/partners) have worked together on applied research on *Live Game Design* for three years.
+For three years, [visionary game businesses, excellent students, passionate lecturers and well-known researchers](/partners) have worked on technical applied research on *Live Game Design*.
 At the concluding symposium, we will present project results and discuss next steps.
 We hope that you will join.
 Registration is mandatory but free.